 About Sadia Nusrat

-An avid reader of books and an eternal fangirl of Satyajit Ray and all things Kolkata, Sadia Nusrat is a final year business student with a keen interest in pop culture and Bengali literature.
+An avid reader of books and an eternal fangirl of Satyajit Ray and all things Kolkata, Sadia Nusrat is a fresh marketing graduate with a keen interest in pop culture and Bengali literature.

-Follow her on Facebook and Instagram to learn more about her day-to-day adventures and travel stories.
+Follow her on social media to learn more about her day-to-day adventures and travel stories.

 An eternal neurotic who loves food and makeup, Tashfia is a business student with experience in digital marketing, having previously worked in Purplebot Digital.